 This festive cider mixed drink is easy on the eyes, downright delicious, and perfect for all your fall gatherings and holiday celebrations!
-(Psst – it’s always the biggest hit of Thanksgiving – check out this reader’s review:
+It’s always the biggest hit of Thanksgiving – check out this reader’s review:

 Update: This post was originally published in November 2016.
 I made edits to the photos and added a recipe video to show you how exactly how easy this apple cocktail is to make!

 Hi friends!
 Happy thirsty Thursday!
 How has the second week of November been treating you?
 I certainly hope it has been fine and dandy!
 However, in case it has been anything but all that jazz, rest assured your day is about to get infinitely better!
 Because, today we are drinking cozy cocktails! *Clink clink*